ZoharAttar/VisionaryTimes/README.md

 # VisionaryTimes - Using LLMs for Time-Series Analysis (Our Final Reasearch Project)

-## Our project goal - enhance the capabilities of TEMPO (Prompt-based Generative Pre-trained Transformer for Time Series Forecasting)
+## Our project goal:
+**Enhancing the capabilities of TEMPO (Prompt-based Generative Pre-trained Transformer for Time Series Forecasting) by:**

-- **Adjust TEMPO for classification task** - We plan to achieve this by integrating multimodal inputs, such as visual data through tools like CLIP (Contrastive Language–Image Pre-training), to enhance the model’s performance in handling complex scenarios.
+1. **Integrating multimodal inputs (Vision+Text) in TEMPO** - We plan to achieve this by integrating data through tools like CLIP (Contrastive Language–Image Pre-training), to enhance the model’s performance in handling complex scenarios.
-- **Adjust TEMPO for classification task** - we aim to improve its accuracy and versatility while exploring its potential for handling additional tasks such as classification.
+2. **Adjust TEMPO for classification task** - we aim to improve its accuracy and versatility while exploring its potential for handling additional tasks such as classification.
-- **Use Pre-Training techniques to enhance TEMPO performance** -  we will focus on pre-training techniques, including masking strategies, to improve the model’s ability to learn complex temporal patterns and boost its generalization potential.
+3. **Use Pre-Training techniques to enhance TEMPO performance** - we will focus on pre-training techniques, including masking strategies, to improve the model’s ability to learn complex temporal patterns and boost its generalization potential.

 The official code for [["TEMPO: Prompt-based Generative Pre-trained Transformer for Time Series Forecasting (ICLR 2024)"]](https://arxiv.org/pdf/2310.04948).